Last updated 14 September 2023

 • galleries

-Depending on what the overnight guests do, they may have an effect on the natural environment.
+Depending on what the overnight guests do, they may impact the natural environment.
 Everyone who visits Svalbard arrives by plane or ship.
 More traffic will mean higher discharges of greenhouse gases.

 About the monitoring

-The number of overnight stays in Longyearbyen gives an indication of the expected effect on the environment and cultural heritage sites in Longyearbyen and its close vicinity, and it is therefore essential to monitor it.
+It is essential to monitor the number of overnight stays in Longyearbyen as this gives an indication of the expected effect on the environment and cultural heritage sites and monuments in Longyearbyen and its close vicinity (areas available for day-trips).

-Together with monitoring series on the actual effects of activities, it is possible to establish the causes of human effects on the environment in Longyearbyen and its close vicinity.
+Together with other monitoring series on the actual effects of activities, it is possible to establish the causation of human effects on the environment in Longyearbyen and its surroundings.

 Places and areas